-- 21. The consent holder shall install a deer fence or similar in Lot 3 DP 301379 between the parcel boundary and the bund to a height of 2 m. - 22.
-The gates at the entrance to the site shall be locked outside of operating hours and signage that complies with Standard 12.7.5 of the Central Otago District Plan shall be erected at the entrance which is able to be read from a distance of five metres stating as a minimum:

-The name of the site;

-- telephone number for the Quarry Manager; - That groundwater is vulnerable to contamination; - That no materials may be discharged or disposed of within the site perimeter without express written permission from the Quarry Manager. - $\frac{13.23.}{23.}$ The Consent Holder shall rabbit proof all fences around the boundary of the site.
+- 21.The consent holder shall install a deer fence or similar in Lot 3 DP 301379 between the parcelboundary and the bund to a height of 2 m. - 22.
+The gates at the entrance to the site shall be locked outside of operating hours and signage that complies with Standard 12.7.5 of the Central Otago District Plan shall be erected at the entrance which is able to be read from a distance of five metres stating as a minimum: - The name of the site; - The name of the owner of the operation and a day time and out of hours contact telephone number for the Quarry Manager; - c.
+That groundwater is vulnerable to contamination; - That no materials may be discharged or disposed of within the site perimeter without express written permission from the Quarry Manager. - 13.23.The Consent Holder shall rabbit proof all fences around the boundary of the site.